thelang-io/docs.thelang.io/docs/guides/optionals.md

 }
 ```

-In The Programming Language you can make any type (except `void`) being
+In The Programming Language you can make any type (except `void`) optional:
-optional:

 ```the
 main {